OpenEvalProject/evals/manuscripts/elife-96573/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02f009v59 Department of Evolutionary and Environmental Biology and Institute of Evolution, University of Haifa Haifa Israel
+1. Department of Evolutionary and Environmental Biology and Institute of Evolution, University of Haifa Haifa Israel ([ROR:02f009v59](https://ror.org/02f009v59))
-2. https://ror.org/04mhzgx49 Blavatnik School of Computer Science, Tel-Aviv University Tel Aviv Israel
+2. Blavatnik School of Computer Science, Tel-Aviv University Tel Aviv Israel ([ROR:04mhzgx49](https://ror.org/04mhzgx49))
-3. https://ror.org/03qxff017 Department of Ecology, Evolution, and Behaviour, Alexander Silberman Institute of Life Sciences, The Hebrew University of Jerusalem Jerusalem Israel
+3. Department of Ecology, Evolution, and Behaviour, Alexander Silberman Institute of Life Sciences, The Hebrew University of Jerusalem Jerusalem Israel ([ROR:03qxff017](https://ror.org/03qxff017))

 † Corresponding author

 ## Abstract

 Optimal foraging theory posits that foragers adjust their movements based on prey abundance to optimize food intake.
 While extensively studied in terrestrial and marine environments, aerial foraging has remained relatively unexplored due to technological limitations.
-This study, uniquely combining BirdScan-MR1 radar and the Advanced Tracking and Localization of Animals in Real-Life Systems biotelemetry system, investigates the foraging dynamics of Little Swifts ( Apus affinis ) in response to insect movements over Israel’s Hula Valley.
+This study, uniquely combining BirdScan-MR1 radar and the Advanced Tracking and Localization of Animals in Real-Life Systems biotelemetry system, investigates the foraging dynamics of Little Swifts (Apus affinis) in response to insect movements over Israel’s Hula Valley.
 Insect movement traffic rate (MoTR) substantially varied across days, strongly influencing swift movement.
 On days with high MoTR, swifts exhibited reduced flight distance, increased colony visit rate, and earlier arrivals at the breeding colony, reflecting a dynamic response to prey availability.
 However, no significant effects were observed in total foraging duration, flight speed, or daily route length.
 Notably, as insect abundance increased, inter-individual distances decreased.
 These findings suggest that Little Swifts optimize their foraging behavior in relation to aerial insect abundance, likely influencing reproductive success and population dynamics.
 The integration of radar technology and biotelemetry systems provides a unique perspective on the interactions between aerial insectivores and their prey, contributing to a comprehensive understanding of optimal foraging strategies in diverse environments.

 ## Introduction